Alon447/Agent-Car-Simulator/README.md

 **Use Existing Q Tables**

 Indicate whether the car should use existing Q tables (if available).

+### Block/Unblock Road

-- **Block/Unblock Road:** Use the "Block/Unblock Road" button to toggle the accessibility of specific road segments within the city map.
+Use the "Block/Unblock Road" button to toggle the accessibility of specific road segments within the city map.
 This feature allows you to simulate road closures or restrictions.

-**Road's Blockage Starting Time:** Set the hour and minute when the road blockage begins.
+**Road's Blockage Starting Time**

+Set the hour and minute when the road blockage begins.

-**Road's Blockage Starting Day:** Use the calendar to select the date when the road blockage commences.
+**Road's Blockage Starting Day**

+Use the calendar to select the date when the road blockage commences.

-**Road's Blockage Ending Time:** Specify the hour and minute when the road blockage ends.
+**Road's Blockage Ending Time**

+Specify the hour and minute when the road blockage ends.

-**Road's Blockage Ending Day:** Use the calendar to choose the date when the road blockage concludes.
+**Road's Blockage Ending Day**

+Use the calendar to choose the date when the road blockage concludes.

-**Choose Road To Block:** Click the "Choose Road To Block" button to select the road segment you want to block, after that close the window and press "Confirm".
+**Choose Road To Block**

+Click the "Choose Road To Block" button to select the road segment you want to block, after that close the window and press "Confirm".

 **2. Load Simulation:**